Splintaz/autoproxy/README.md

 1. Install requirements: pip install -r requirements.txt
 2. Install Brave: https://brave.com
 3. Install Chromedriver: https://chromedriver.chromium.org/downloads
-4. Run the .py file
+4. Run the list.py file.
-5. You should now get a proxylist.txt in your directory
+5. You should now get a proxylist.txt in your directory.
+6. Run proxy.py, and it should automatically detect your settings.

 # Linux Instructions